mizerc/mizerc.github.io/content/about.md

 ### About This Site

-This is a collection of notes on random topics that I decided to make public.
-Keep in mind these are not finished, and I plan to update them over time.
+This is a collection of posts on random topics, keep in mind these are not finished, and I plan to update them over time.
 I hope this can inspire or helps others.

 I have a genuine curiosity about a wide range of topics.
 I like to understand how things work under the hood and enjoy building things from scratch as much as possible, because I believe it's one of the best ways to fully grasp the challenges and the steps involved in things aroudn us.

-Stay curious, keep building.
+Stay curious, keep building, share.

 ### About Me